 Again, like Get Out, Us works far better before everything is explained.
 There’s a great tension build and ideas galore punctuated by splatter violence, but then Peele attempts to provide an unnecessary pseudo-scientific explanation for the central premise.
 These concepts are far scarier if left as vague as possible.

 Us will stay with you, its meaning and implications for not only the film world created but our own real screwed-up planet stubbornly refusing to sit neatly in a space in your mind.
 Peele has unleashed another gut-punch-as-entertainment that begs to be talked about.
-You’ll also never listen to the song “I got 5 on it” or go on a beech holiday in quite the same frame of mind again.
+You’ll never be able to listen to “I got 5 on it” or go on a beach holiday without looking over your shoulder ever again.
 SSP